krisl/babadum2anki/README.md

 # babadum2anki

-Turn the assets of Babadum into an Anki deck
+Turn the assets of Babadum into an Anki deck using a Java program.
+Requires Java 8.

 # Generating the Anki deck and resources